SJO-C/sjo-c.github.io/content/about.md

 date = 2024-09-11T17:06:26+01:00
 draft = false
 +++
 Hi :wave:, I am Sam Orman-Chan.
-I am a DipHE Holder in Computer Science, based in the Lincoln, UK Area.
+I am a DipHE Holder in Computer Science, working in School IT Support in Sheffield, UK.
 My interests are related to:

 * Intersections of Computer Science & Human Rights. :scales: